Japanese Omurice

 For Omelette

 - Heat a small 8-inch non-stick frying pan over medium heat until moderately hot.
-Add the butter and swirl to melt and coat the pan evenly.
+Add the 1 tablespoon cultured unsalted butter and swirl to melt and coat the pan evenly.

-- Add the eggs, and cook until the bottom layer of eggs are set (the bottom will start turning opaque).
+- Add the egg mixture to the pan and cook until the bottom layer of eggs are set (the bottom will start turning opaque).

 - Gently stir the eggs, while shaking the pan to resettle the uncooked egg.

-- Position the pan over the plated rice and gently slide the egg out of the pan onto the rice.
+- Position the pan over the plated rice and gently slide the egg out of the pan on top of it, gently guiding it with a pair of chopsticks.

 - Garnish with ketchup and parsley to taste.